kb19900709/resume/readme.md

 # Major Experiences
 **Senior Java Engineer** at **[Innova Solutions](https://www.innovasolutions.com)** 01/2021 to present
 - Use Kanban Board for visualization of workflow
-- Maintaine as well as optimize system preformance from frontend(Angular) to backend(Java)
+- Add features based on [JIRA](https://www.atlassian.com/software/jira) tickets as well as optimize system preformance from frontend(Angular) to backend(Java)
-- Share experiences to the junior engineers in my team, help them to grow as soon as possible.
+- Guide and share experiences to the junior engineers in my team, help them to grow as soon as possible.
 - Work with people from different countries
+- interviewer

 **Java Engineer** at **[Genesis Gaming](http://www.genesis-games.com)** 06/2018 to 12/2020
 - Worked in a small Agile team environment with daily Scrum